 To be awarded to promising upper-year students in all undergraduate and graduate music programs who are Ontario residents demonstrating financial need to provide support for continued study outside the academic session.
 This could take place through summer programs in Canada and abroad or through private study.
 Applications would be reviewed on the basis of academic standing, reasonable budgeting and the impact the studies will have on the students' professional development.
-2008-09 Amanda Bell, Samuel Bisson, Alberta Brown, Megan Chang, Diana Dumlawalla, Timothy Francom, Gordon Hyland, Callum Jennings, Daniel Lin, Nicholas Mahon, Matthew Otto, Adam Ruzzo, William Snodgrass, Giovanni Spanu, Lauren Sweetman, Laurel Swinden, Mark Vuorinen, Alexa Wilks, Jane Yang
+Applications become available on Feb 1st, 2011; deadline to apply is May 2nd, 2011.